How our community works together.

 - The date a formal Sharing Request has been submitted to EverTrust

-The cancellation request must include the reason for cancellation and the month in which the cancellation is to be effective.
+The request must include the reason for cancellation and the month in which the membership cancellation is to be effective.
 The member must provide notice 14 days before the due date.
 EverTrust does not prorate cancellations or gift refunds.
 Cancellation requests become effective the day before the due date.

 The Member Responsibility Amount (MRA) is the amount a member must pay before eligible medical expenses become eligible for sharing.